simp/simp-doc/docs/getting_started_guide/Installation_Options/Installing_SIMP_using_r10k.rst

 nodes for various tasks.
 See the :ref:`Classification and Data` documentation for more information.
 Depending on the function of your production environment, and your choice of scenario, you will want to populate Hiera with required parameters.
-See :ref:`Initial_Configuration` for a list of base parameters and their description.
+See :ref:`gsg-advanced-configuration` for a list of base parameters and their description.